James Coburn: Stardom

-He followed it with What Did You Do in the War, Daddy?
-(1966), a wartime comedy from Blake Edwards, which was made for the Mirisches; Coburn was top billed.
+Coburn followed it with What Did You Do in the War, Daddy?
+(1966), a wartime comedy from Blake Edwards, which was made for the Mirisches; Coburn was top billed although the lead was Dick Shawn.
 It was a commercial disappointment.
 Dead Heat on a Merry-Go-Round (1966) was a crime movie made at Columbia.

 Back at Fox, Coburn made a second Flint film, In Like Flint (1967), which was popular, but Coburn did not wish to make any more movies in that series.
-He went over to Paramount for a Western comedy, Waterhole No. 3 (1967) and the political satire The President's Analyst (1967).
-Neither performed particularly well, but over the years, The President's Analyst has become a cult film.
+This has been called a "mistake" by Coburn as films in which he starred in where he did not play Flint were not as successful.
+He went over to Paramount for a Western comedy made through Edwards' company, Waterhole No. 3 (1967) and the political satire The President's Analyst (1967).
+Neither performed particularly well commercially, but over the years, The President's Analyst has become a cult film.
 In 1967, Coburn was voted the 12th-biggest star in Hollywood.

 Over at Columbia, Coburn was in a Swinging '60s heist film, Duffy (1968), which flopped.
 He was one of several stars who had cameos in Candy (1968), then played a hitman in Hard Contract (1969) for Fox, another flop.

 Coburn tried a change of pace, an adaptation of a Tennessee Williams play, Last of the Mobile Hot Shots (1970) directed by Sidney Lumet, but the film was not popular.

 In July 1970, Richard F Zanuck of Fox dropped the $300,000 option it had with Coburn.